Learn to Swim Overview

 - Hats.
 It is a good idea for anyone with long hair (that will get across the face) to wear a swimming hat.
 This again avoids distraction to the swimmer during lessons and can also be a safety issue.

 Our championships are held annually.
-For swimmers in our Learn to Swim programme, we hope that it is a gentle foray into the world of competitive swimming.
+For swimmers in our Learn to Swim programme, we hope that it is a gentle venture into the world of competitive swimming.

 These championships are open to all our members, but are not appropriate for the earlier stages of the Learn to Swim programme.
-All Learn to Swim Boom swimmers may enter.
+All Learn to Swim swimmers from Stage 5 may enter.
 Guidance on entries will be provided in the Information Pack.